drduh/YubiKey-Guide/README.md

 Is this correct? (y/N) y
 ```

-Input any name and email address:
+Input any name and email address (it doesn't have to be valid):

 ```console
 GnuPG needs to construct a user ID to identify your key.